-West-facing sunset-view villa at Plai Laem with cantilevered infinity pool, timber and stone facade, and Ko Pha-ngan silhouette on the horizon.
+West-facing sunset-view villa at Plai Laem with an infinity pool, timber and stone facade, and Ko Pha-ngan silhouette on the horizon.

 Pool Villa